anhdoan0810/anhdoan0810/README.md

  - 👀 I’m interested in CAE simulation, vehicle safety, crashworthiness, and design optimization – especially in the automotive sector.
  - 🌱 I’m currently building my skills in passive safety simulations (e.g., head impact, frontal crash) using LS-Dyna, ANSA, and optimization tools.
  - I'm creating my own open projects to explore crash simulations and share insights with the community.
- - 💞️ I’m looking to collaborate on simulation projects focused on FEM, occupant safety, and crash analysis.
+ - 💞️ I’m looking to collaborate on simulation projects focused on FEM, occupant  and pedestrian safety.
  - How to reach me: LinkedIn | Email: kieuanh0810@gmail.com
  - 😄 Pronouns: she/her
  - ⚡ Fun fact: I love dog and cat ATST :D